deztonz/SOONNinja/README.md

 ---

-Enjoy slicing through blocks and mastering the art of the Block Ninja!
+Enjoy slicing through blocks and mastering the art of the SOON Ninja!
 Can you achieve the highest score and become the ultimate ninja?

 ## **Screenshots 📸**